by Hannah Craven

 You’ll start with a hike to the summit of Pen Y Fan from Pwllgwaelod, before descending down the other side of the hill.
 From here, you’ll follow a wooded path into the quaint hamlet of Cwm yr Eglwys.
 Follow the coastal path from here and you’ll reach two secluded beaches, Aber Rhigian and Aberfforest – the latter being a great place for a quick swim.

-After enjoying the peace and quiet of these beaches, carry on along the estuary all the way to Parrog and Newport – this is all well-signposted.
+After enjoying the peace and quiet of these beaches, carry on along the estuary all the way to Parrog and Newport – where you can enjoy a well-deserved pint at The Castle Inn.
+One of the top pubs in Pembrokeshire.

 Distance: 4 miles